MicrosoftDocs/learn/learn-pr/student-evangelism/train-package-module-iot-edge/includes/3-exercise-create-deploy-azure-ml-module.md

   4. Choose a repository which you cloned in the previous step.
   5. Click **Create codespace**.
   6. Sign in using the Microsoft account associated with your Azure subscription.
   7. Wait for the environment to be created.
 This will open a browser-based instance of Visual Studio Code.
-Additionally you can open this codespace on your desktop in VisualStudio Code.
+  8. It will prompt to open this codespace in Visual Studio Code and Click on **Open**.

 After you've completed the setup steps above, you can use your Visual Studio Codespace environment to complete the module.